Rayan Fofana

-Rayan Fofana (born 12 February 2006) is a French professional footballer who plays as a forward for Ligue 1 club Lens.
+Rayan Fofana (born 12 February 2006) is a French professional footballer who plays as a forward for club Le Havre on loan from Lens.

 Career

 A youth product of Espérance Paris 19e and Lens, Fofana signed his first professional contract with Lens on 30 October 2024 until 2027.
-He made his senior and professional debut with the senior Lens squad in a 4–3 Ligue 1 loss to Le Havre on 1 March 2025.
+He made his senior and professional debut for Lens in a 4–3 Ligue 1 loss to Le Havre on 1 March 2025.
+Later that year, on 24 August, he scored his first goal for the club in a 2–1 away win over Le Havre.

+On 31 August 2026, Fofana was loaned by Le Havre for the season.

 Personal life

 Born in France, Fofana is of Ivorian descent and holds dual French-Ivorian citizenship.